Darkpaster/Darkpaster.github.io/src/content/topics/en/society/research-reproducibility.md

 The modern academic system places immense pressure on scientists.
 A career depends on the number of publications in prestigious journals, securing grants, and scientific recognition.
 In such conditions, the temptation to "tweak" results or present data in a more favorable light becomes almost irresistible.

-Negative results—when a hypothesis is not confirmed—are rarely published, although they are no less valuable to science.
+Negative results — when a hypothesis is not confirmed—are rarely published, although they are no less valuable to science.
 This creates a bias: the literature accumulates predominantly "successful" studies, creating a false impression of a method's effectiveness.

 ### The Complexity of Biological Systems